joenfah/myappsample/README.md

 #MyApp
-This is a first trailer on use of VCS project
+This is a first trailler on use of VCS project